Sybil-Resilient Coin Minting: The Simulation Code

-\floatname{algorithm}{Method} The details of how we generate the graph for the simulations is given by method \ref{method: grow graph}.
-It is a random graph generator that picks at random two nodes which degree is less than the target degree, and connects them as long as these are not an honest and a sybil node.
-It then continues in a loop until all nodes have the required degree.
+We list below The graph generator function.
+It is a random graph generator that picks at random two vertices which degree is less than the target degree (lines 18-27), and connects them (lines 48-52) as long as these are not an honest and a sybil vertex (lines 28-35).
+It then continues in a loop until all vertices have the required degree (line 17).
 The generated graph has maximal degree $d$ and minimal degree $d-1$.
 Such a graph is slightly simpler to construct compared to a $d$-regular graph, and it seems adequate enough for these simulations.
-The method also cleans the graph at every round by removing redundant edges between two nodes with degree $d$.
+The method also cleans the graph at every round by removing redundant edges between two vertices with degree $d$ (lines 53-55).
 Our simulations use this mechanism to construct both the initial graph $G_0$, as well as the next iteration of the graph (The $\mathit{Transition}$ method), after each loop (after the exposed sybils and terminated genuine identities are removed from the graph).